Deep Dense Exploration for LLM Reinforcement Learning via Pivot-Driven Resampling: DEEP-GRPO

 \section{DEEP-GRPO}

 In this section, we present DEEP-GRPO, a novel method designed to enhance the exploration of LLM reinforcement learning.
 Unlike GRPO which explores exclusively from the root, or tree-based methods that disperse resources across intermediate states, our approach concentrates the exploration budget on critical pivots—states that are difficult to reach yet offer high-value learning signals.
 We hypothesize that targeted exploration at these critical states significantly enhances model robustness and drives continuous improvement in the later stages of training.
 Figure \ref{fig:hierarchical_trajectory_generation} provides a holistic view of DEEP-GRPO.
-We first formalize the trajectory segmentation to define candidate branching points (\ref{subsec:trajectory_segmentation}).
-Next, we introduce our utility-guided pivot selection, which identifies pivots based on recoverability and depth (\ref{subsec:pivot_selection}), followed by the hierarchical generation of main chains and auxiliary chains (\ref{subsec:hierarchical_trajectory_generation}).
-Finally, we derive a dual-stream optimization objective that integrates local refinement objectives into the global policy learning (\ref{subsec:optimization_objective}).
+We first describe how trajectories are segmented into candidate branching points (Sec. \ref{subsec:trajectory_segmentation}).
+Next, we introduce our utility-guided pivot selection (Sec. \ref{subsec:pivot_selection}), followed by the hierarchical generation of main chains and auxiliary chains (Sec. \ref{subsec:hierarchical_trajectory_generation}).
+Finally, we derive a dual-stream optimization objective that integrates local refinement objectives into the global policy learning (Sec. \ref{subsec:optimization_objective}).
 The complete training procedure is summarized in Algorithm \ref{alg:tb_grpo}.